surgems/ec-events/content/collections/family-rides/fun-house.md

         content:
           -
             type: text
             text: 'Welcome to the house of fun!
-Navigate your way through the twists and turns, up and down the crazy stairs through the spinning tunnels and much more!'
+Navigate your way through the twists and turns, up and down the crazy stairs, through the spinning tunnels and much more!
+Packed to the brim with unexpected thrills and activities, this attraction is a fairground favourite.'
           -
             type: hard_break
           -